 Great for camping

 While you can certainly make your own grill bags and pockets with regular aluminum foil, why would you want to when the Kingsford Extra Tough Aluminum Grill Bags are such an easily accessible option?
 Each 15.5 x 10-inch bag is made of heavy-duty, extra-tough aluminum that’s designed to withstand steaming, grilling, and smoking temperatures.
 The bags are ideal for steaming and you can also use them to create a smoker pack by adding wood chips to the bag, sealing, and poking holes before grilling.

-Each grill bag also has a food-safe coating that keeps your food safe and free from harmful chemicals while preventing it from sticking on the grill.
-And, of course, the bags make for an easy cleanup since all you have to do is serve the food and then throw them out.
+Each grill bag also has a food-safe coating that keeps your food from sticking on the grill.
+And, of course, the bags make for easy cleanup since all you have to do is serve the food and then throw them out.